Keyboardist Lao Tizer is no stranger to reinvention. Throughout his nearly two-decade professional career, the…

 As for U2, I'm the youngest of four kids.
 And my older brother was listening to them a lot when he was in high school, and I was getting into whatever he was getting into: Joshua Tree, Live at Red Rocks, all that stuff.

 The "Sad Lisa" cover came from the investors who backed the record.
 Their daughter had passed away one month shy of her 30th birthday.
 And they wanted me to dedicate a song to her on the record.
 I had never met her, but I was quite close with them, and I told them that I didn’t know what to write because I didn’t know her personally.
 I said, "Why don't you tell me some tunes that were special to her?”
-And they gave me a list of tunes, and right away I knew it was going to be "Sad Lisa" by Cat Stevens

-was right up my alley.
+And they gave me a list of tunes, and right away I knew it was going to be "Sad Lisa" by Cat Stevens.
+Tea for the Tillerman was right up my alley.
 I knew we could really take that and make it our own.

 Eric Marienthal is another featured soloist.
 How did you two first cross paths?

 So I met Eric via the bassist Cheikh N'Doye.
 Cheikh had come out to L.A. to do a show of his own music.
 I met Eric on that gig and asked if he’d be interested in playing with us sometime.
 I gave him a CD, and then I think he first played with us was at the end of 2014.
 By the time the sessions came around, Eric had done a pretty good number of shows with us.
 He had a great feel for the music.
 He’s also a class act and a monster musician in every way, as good as they come.
 I'm honored to be able to work with him, as well as all these other amazing players involved.

 Was it always your plan to record a DVD alongside the CD?

 It was absolutely the plan from day one.
 I wanted to do something that was going to give us a calling card.
 I knew how good the group was and I know what we were capable of, and all I wanted to do was get that in front of people’s eyes.
 So a video was the obvious approach.
-Did you have any hand in the direction and editing?
-Or was it all Andy?

 Andy would do his first cut of the videos and then I would just give him feedback.
 But like I said, he has such a good musical ear and understands music so well.
 He just naturally edits so appropriately for the song.
 But there was a lot of compromise between the director and the recording engineer.
 Because the recording engineer, Paul Wickliffe, wanted as much isolation as possible, right?
 And the video guy wants as much inclusion as possible.
 But, you know, if you have a horn section and acoustic piano in the room together, that's generally a problem. (laughs)